On the Distribution, Model Selection Properties and Uniqueness of the Lasso Estimator in Low and High Dimensions: The Low-dimensional Case

-The events $\{\hat\beta \in B_z\}$ and $\{W \in A_\beta(B_z)\}$ are shown to be equivalent through Lemma~\ref{lem:dirderivs}.
-This equivalence holds due to the structure of the optimization problem defining $\betaL$ and does not depend on the distribution of $W = X'\eps$.
+\begin{remark} To illustrate the structure behind the proof of Theorem~\ref{thm:prob}, note that the equivalence of the events $\{\hat\beta \in B_z\}$ and $\{W \in A_\beta(B_z)\}$ is shown through through Corollary~\ref{cor:kkt}.
+The equivalence holds due to the structure of the optimization problem defining $\betaL$ and does not depend on the distribution of $W = X'\eps$.
 In this sense, the distributional results do not hinge on the normality assumption of the errors and can easily be generalized to other error distributions.
-The relationship and shape of the sets $B_z$ and $A_\beta(B_z)$ are illustrated in Figure~\ref{fig:intAreas}.
-Note that $A_\beta$ depends on $\lambda$ whereas $B_z$ does not.
+The relationship and shape of the sets $B_z$ and $A_\beta(B_z)$ is illustrated in Figure~\ref{fig:intAreas}.
+Note that $A_\beta$ depends on $\lambda$, whereas $B_z$ does not. \end{remark}

-We exploit the structure of the optimization problem by characterizing the minimum through directional derivatives rather than using the Kuhn-Karush Tucker conditions as in the high-level approach of \cite{Zhou14}.
-This has the advantage that our distributional results give the joint distribution of the estimator only and are not ``augmented'' by the subdifferential vector. \end{remark}
+\begin{remark} Theorem~\ref{thm:prob}, Corollary~\ref{cor:prob}, Corollary~\ref{cor:allzero}, Proposition~\ref{prop:density} and Theorem~\ref{thm:cdf} do not rely on the normal distribution, as just mentioned.
+Indeed, the results equally hold for any other absolutely continuous distribution of $X'\eps$ (with respect to Lebesgue measure), only the expression $\phi_{(0,\sigma^2X'X)}$ would have to be replaced by the corresponding density function of $X'\eps$.
+Moreover, the results also hold for discrete $X'\eps$ in which case the integral would have to be replaced by a sum, and the density function by the corresponding probability mass function. \end{remark}

-Theorem \ref{thm:probs} now puts us into a position to fully specify the distribution of the Lasso estimator.
-In case $\lambda_j>0$ for all $j = 1,\dots,p$, one easily sees from the preceding corollary that this distribution is not absolutely continuous with respect to the $p$-dimensional Lebesgue-measure and thus no density exists.
-One can, however, represent the distribution through Lebesgue-densities after conditioning on which components of the estimator are negative, positive, and equal to zero -- which we shall do in the sequel.
+Theorem~\ref{thm:prob} now puts us into a position to fully specify the distribution of the Lasso estimator.
+In case $\lambda_j>0$ for all $j$, one easily sees from the preceding corollary that this distribution is not absolutely continuous with respect to the $p$-dimensional Lebesgue-measure, and thus no density exists.
+One can, however, represent the distribution through Lebesgue-densities after conditioning on which components of the estimator are negative, equal to zero, and positive, which we shall do in the sequel.

 \begin{proposition} The distribution of $\hat u = \betaL - \beta$, conditional on the event $\{\betaL \in \O^d\}$, can be represented by a $\|d\|_1$-dimensional Lebesgue-density given by